FlacotheGreat/Finalproject/README.md

 ### Overall Tasks:
 + login/logout -- not done
-	Waiting on Database changes then it will be complete need to complete error handling blank fields or invalid inputs Create accounts same as above
+	Waiting on Database changes then it will be complete Password needs to be hashed (Client or Server need to verify first) need to complete error handling blank fields or invalid inputs Create accounts same as above
 	Pages should navigate once all is complete